utshomax/postman-docs/src/pages/docs/administration/managing-your-team/managing-your-team.md

 ![Removing a team member](https://assets.postman.com/postman-docs/v10/remove-team-member-v10.jpg)

-When you remove a user from your team, you will still retain access to any data they have shared with the team.
-Reassign their personal workspaces to another user to ensure the team continues to have access to any unshared work done by the user being removed.
+When you remove a team member from your team, you will still retain access to any data they have shared with the team.
+Reassign their personal workspaces to another team member to ensure the team continues to have access to any unshared work done by the user being removed.
 Then to confirm, select **Remove Member**.

 <img alt="Confirmation for removing a team member" src="https://assets.postman.com/postman-docs/remove-user-from-team-v9.2.jpg" width="400px"/>